Marshall Super Lead: Plexi moniker

-Reissues
+Reissues and signature models

 The amplifier was reissued for the first time in 1988 (the 1959S), and again from 1991 to 1993 (the 1959X) and from 1993 to 1995 (the 1959SLP).
 The SLP continued after 1995 but in 2000 Marshall added modifications to lower the noise floor (hum balance pot), reverted the negative feedback resistor to the 1968-69 value of 47 kΩ, and added an effects loop.
 The 1959SLP was sold until 2017.
 In 2005 Marshall introduced the 1959HW (for "hand-wired"), based on the 1967–1969 models, with negative feedback added corresponding to the 1969 model.
 This amplifier was called "expensive but good."
 Guitar Player magazine called the 1959 "monumentally huge, frightfully loud, and painfully expensive", and its review of the 1959HW said it was "quick, percussive, articulate," and required a "total commitment to volume."
+In 2025, Marshall released the 1959 Modified amplifier, a hand-wired Super Lead reissue that incorporated several common modifications from during its initial production run, like a master volume, bright switch, and clipping switch.

+In 2026, Marshall released the 1959BJA Billie Joe Armstrong Artist Signature amplifier, the brand's first signature amp model in fourteen years.
+The 1959BJA is a recreation of the Green Day frontman's long-used pair of Super Leads (both modified for increased distortion) and comes in a light blue tolex covering in homage to "Blue", Armstrong's first electric guitar.